 Energy consumption in the United States has tripled between 1950-2007 as homes have become larger and lifestyles have become accustomed to more appliances and electronics.
 Considering that a large portion of the electricity generated is still derived from oil, coal and natural gas, there are huge environmental effects associated with the extraction, generation and distribution of energy.

 There are many ways to reduce your energy consumption throughout Ramadan.
 Turning the air conditioner on only when you are at home or sleeping will reduce greenhouse gas emissions and your energy bills.
+You can trust commercial air conditioning Sydney when it comes to AC installation and repairs.
 Closing open blinds, turning off lights, and using fans to circulate air will also keep your home cool.
 Replacing your lights blubs from incandescent to compact fluorescent and turning off lights when they are not in use can save as much as 11% off your energy costs at home.
 Similarly, at the mosque, keeping outside doors closed when the air conditioning is on and dimming the lights also reduces energy consumption as well.

 5) Use Alternative Transit Options

 If you do have access to car and plan to drive to the nightly Taraweeh prayers, try carpooling when possible.
 There are many benefits, including easing congestion, reducing pollution and parking perks which translate into shorter commutes and healthier air.
 There are many youth and seniors within our community without access to a vehicle or reliable transit at night that would be more than grateful for a ride.
 Mosque parking lots tend to overflow with congregants during Ramadan, so the fewer number of vehicles actually increases traffic flow for everyone.